Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 The success of your online store does not depend on whether you’re using Shopify or WordPress.

-Again, the platform you are using is not what will make or break your handmade business.
-So whatever you decide, just know that you’ve made the right decision and roll with it.
+Again, whether you are using Shopify or WordPress,the platform you are using is not what will make or break your handmade business or online store.
+So whatever you decide in the Shopify VS WordPress debate, just know that you’ve made the right decision and roll with it.

 Liberating?
 I thought so!